AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

 A scenario defines a sequence of steps to be executed by [!DNL Adobe Workfront Fusion].
 For each scenario, you specify the data source, how the data is to be processed, and what data is to be used and what is to be ignored. [!DNL Workfront Fusion] lets you create as complex of scenarios as you need; even the most sophisticated scenarios are possible.

-For more information, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).
+For more information, see [Create a practice integration scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/create-a-practice-scenario.md).

 ## Can I use more than one module in a scenario?
 Or just a trigger and action?